Note Scripts

 }

-The compiler maps struct fields to note inputs based on their order and type.
+The compiler maps struct fields to note storage values based on their order and type.
 Supported field types include AccountId, Felt, Word, and other SDK types.

 If you don't need inputs, use a unit struct: